ohiofi/game-design-curriculum/README.md

 ### Sometimes Less Is More

-"I'd like to go with as little story as possible," he (Shigeru Miyamoto) said.
+> "I'd like to go with as little story as possible," he (Shigeru Miyamoto) said.
 "I've always felt that the Mario games themselves aren't particularly suited to having a very heavy story."
 The Legend of Zelda games, he feels, should have deep storylines – but not Mario.
 [Source](https://www.wired.com/2009/06/super-mario-galaxy-2/)

 Using Narrative as Context - Balancing Gameplay and Story Elements by Extra Credits https://www.youtube.com/watch?v=Izk-e0WrjP0

+> 	"Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away" - Antoine de Saint-Exupéry

 Information Density - How Mr. Robot Does a Lot with a Little by Extra Credits https://www.youtube.com/watch?v=ghrI2Vb8u2U